 \section{Abstract}

-The fully-connected tensor network (FCTN) decomposition has recently exhibited strong modeling capabilities by connecting every pair of tensor factors, thereby capturing rich cross-mode correlations and maintaining invariance under mode transpositions.
+The fully-connected tensor network (FCTN) decomposition has recently exhibited strong modeling capabilities by connecting every pair of tensor factors, thereby capturing rich cross-mode correlations.
 However, this advantage comes with an inherent limitation: updating the factors typically requires reconstructing auxiliary sub-networks, which entails extensive and cumbersome (un)folding.
-In this study, we propose intra-block FCTN (iFCTN) decomposition, a novel (un)folding-free variant of FCTN decomposition that streamlines computation.
+In this study, we propose the intra-block FCTN (iFCTN) decomposition, a novel (un)folding-free variant of FCTN decomposition designed to enhance computational efficiency.
 We parameterize each FCTN factor through Khatri-Rao products, which significantly reduces the complexity of reconstructing intermediate sub-networks and yields subproblems with well-structured coefficient matrices.
-Furthermore, we deploy the proposed iFCTN decomposition on the representative task of tensor completion and design an efficient proximal alternating minimization algorithm while retaining convergence guarantees.
-Extensive experiments demonstrate that iFCTN outperforms or matches state-of-the-art methods with comparable computational cost.
+Furthermore, we deploy the proposed iFCTN decomposition on the representative task of tensor completion and design an efficient proximal alternating minimization algorithm.
+Theoretically, we establish its global convergence to a critical point.
+Extensive experiments demonstrate that iFCTN outperforms state-of-the-art methods with a lower computational overhead.